microsoft/finops-toolkit/docs-mslearn/toolkit/help/troubleshooting.md

 ---
 title: Troubleshooting
-description: This article describes how to validate FinOps toolkit solutions are configured correctly.
+description: This article describes how to validate that FinOps toolkit solutions are deployed and configured correctly, including troubleshooting common errors.
 author: bandersmsft
 ms.author: banders
-ms.date: 10/17/2024
+ms.date: 10/30/2024
-ms.topic: concept-article
+ms.topic: troubleshooting
 ms.service: finops
 ms.reviewer: micflan
 #customer intent: As a FinOps user, I want to validate FinOps toolkit solutions are deployed and configured correctly.
 ---

 <!-- markdownlint-disable-next-line MD025 -->
-# Troubleshooting guide
+# FinOps toolkit troubleshooting guide

-This article describes how to validate FinOps toolkit solutions have been deployed and configured correctly.
+This article describes how to validate FinOps toolkit solutions were deployed and configured correctly.
 If you have a specific error code, review [common errors](errors.md) for details and mitigation steps.
-If you need a more thorough walkthrough to validate your configuration, follow the applicable steps below.
+If you need a more thorough walkthrough to validate your configuration, use the following steps that apply to you.

 <!--
 If the information provided doesn't help you, [Create a support request](/azure/cost-management-billing/costs/cost-management-error-codes#create-a-support-request).